krishna070502/Venus-Systems/Documentation/AUTHENTICATION.md

 ## Overview

-CoreDesk uses a JWT-based authentication system powered by Supabase Auth on the backend and a custom AuthProvider context on the frontend.
+Venus Chicken uses a JWT-based authentication system powered by Supabase Auth on the backend and a custom AuthProvider context on the frontend.
 This document covers the complete authentication flow, implementation details, and usage.

 ---